EBjerrum/scikit-mol/README.md

 * [Integrated hyperparameter tuning of Scikit-Learn estimator and Scikit-Mol transformer](https://github.com/EBjerrum/scikit-mol/blob/main/notebooks/06_hyperparameter_tuning.ipynb)
 * [Using parallel execution to speed up descriptor and fingerprint calculations](https://github.com/EBjerrum/scikit-mol/blob/main/notebooks/07_parallel_transforms.ipynb)

+## Contributing

+There are more information about how to contribute to the project in [CONTRIBUTION.md](https://github.com/EBjerrum/scikit-mol/CONTRIBUTION.md)

 ## BUGS
 Probably still, please check issues at GitHub and report there